 First opened in 1961 in the Scandinavian neighborhood of Bay Ridge, Leske’s Bakery is a considered a NYC institution.
 After a brief closing in 2011 due to rising rent, two local residents bought the property and gave Leske’s a second life employing many of the same bakers and staff.
 Customers line up daily for traditional Nordic-style pastries such as kringle and kransekake alongside New York staples like black and white cookies and old-fashioned donuts.

 Baked, 359 Van Brunt St

-  When owners Matt Lewis and Renato Poliafito opened Baked in 2005, they had a

-  simple business plan: “Open a great American bakery that is not a cupcake shop.”

-  More than ten years later, the Red Hook sweet spot continues to offer an

-  original spin on the standard bakery menu.
-Tempting delights include chocolate

-  chipotle brownies, strawberry pistachio galettes, coconut macaroons, and

-  chocolate dipped s’mores cheesecake bars.
-In downtown Manhattan?
-Visit Baked
+When owners Matt Lewis and Renato Poliafito opened Baked in 2005, they had a simple business plan: “Open a great American bakery that is not a cupcake shop.”
+More than ten years later, the Red Hook sweet spot continues to offer an original spin on the standard bakery menu.
+Tempting delights include chocolate chipotle brownies, strawberry pistachio galettes, coconut macaroons, and chocolate dipped s’mores cheesecake bars.
+Baked also has a location in Tokyo.

-  Tribeca location at 279 Church Street.